An excerpt from Chapter 29, Volume 2 of Be the Better Broker.

 Start a proper Client Relationship Management (CRM) system now.
 Don’t wait.
 Even if you’ve got only one client, don’t hesitate to build out a robust (but not overly complicated) CRM system.

 There are several fantastic systems, many offered free through the brokerage you sign up to work under.
 I myself am not a great poster boy for any one CRM solution at all.
-I have used an Excel spreadsheet from day one and failed to progress into something more robust.
+I used an Excel spreadsheet from day one and failed to progress into something more robust.

 I was lucky enough that I had only completed about five transactions when I took that Broker’s advice to heart.
 I clicked on Excel for nearly the first time ever in my life and created some headings and formulas, along with some colour coding, to track a number of key metrics, which has grown to include the following: